top of page

 When a grower walks a field and spots stunted plants or a lower harvest than expected, the conclusion is usually simple: the crop was stressed.

-Abiotic stress, drought, heat, salinity, waterlogging, nutrient imbalance, is the single biggest constraint on global crop productivity.
+Abiotic stressors such as drought, heat, salinity, waterlogging and nutrient imbalance are the biggest constraints on global crop productivity.

-Understanding what happens inside the plant before yield loss appears is the first step to doing something about it.
+Understanding what happens inside the plant before visible damage appears is where real performance gains are made.

 The First Sign of Trouble: Reactive Oxygen Species

-The moment a plant hits a stressor, temperatures spike, soil dries out, salt levels climb, its cells start producing reactive oxygen species (ROS).
+The moment a plant hits a stressor such as temperatures spikes, soil that dries out or salt levels climb, its cells start to produce reactive oxygen species (ROS).

 These unstable molecules are a normal part of plant metabolism, but under stress, they build up faster than the plant can manage them.